OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/overview.md

 ## General Commands ##

-General commands perform tasks that are general in nature, meaning they are not specific to processing data.
+General commands perform tasks that are general in nature, meaning they are not specific to processing time series, tables, or other specific data types.

 ### General - Comments ###

+These commands are used to insert comments into command files.

 * [`#` comment](Comment/Comment) - single line comment
 * [`\*` comment block start](CommentBlockStart/CommentBlockStart) - start of multi-line comment block
 * [`\*` comment block end](CommentBlockEnd/CommentBlockEnd) - end of multi-line comment block

 ### General - File Handling ###

+These commands provide general file handling capabilities.

 * [`AppendFile`](AppendFile/AppendFile) - append a file to another file
 * [`CopyFile`](CopyFile/CopyFile) - copy a file to another name